How To Find The Best Medicare Supplement Medigap Plan 2015 / 2016?

 Depending on the plan you select, a part or all of your health care costs, deductibles or co-payments will be ‘supplemented’, so you don’t have to pay them out of your own pocket.
 How much is covered, differs from plan to plan and is explained in the ‘summary of benefits’.
 All plans have in common that your supplemental insurance will kick in after Medicare has first paid its share of the approved amount for your medical expenses.

-How to Select The Best Medigap Policy In 2014?
+How to Select The Best Medigap Policy for 2016?

 While the standardization of Medigap plans makes it easy to compare them, you must first know which of the 10 different plan options A through N, that each come with a different set of benefits and deductibles, works best for you.